 This will ensure they receive an automatic email.
 They will have to ‘re-confirm’ their subscription.
 Why?
 It increases the quality of emails on your list.
 Otherwise, your competitor might use a fake email to get your lead magnet.
 This tactic also boosts audience commitment and interaction.
 Some email marketing software costs money, depending on the size of your list.
 Thus, you only want people who are reading your content.

 2. Add your law firm’s physical address at the bottom of each email.

 This is a legal requirement in many jurisdictions.
 Why?
 It reduces spam.
 Most email marketing tools will make it mandatory.
 For example, MailChimp.

 It’s important that people can opt-out easily.
 Otherwise, your emails will seem forceful and spammy.
 The unsubscribe option is also the best way to filter out troublemakers.
 If they don’t like your content, they can leave without a fuss!

 4. Create eye-grabbing subject lines.

-Most email marketing tools will guide you through this process.
+Most law firm email marketing tools will guide you through this process.
 Ask yourself, ‘What would make me click on this email?’
 Your title should be irresistible.
 Make sure your titles reflect the content of your email.
 Don’t become a serial click-baiter.
 You’re better than the Daily Telegraph.